For Stacey Abrams, revenge is a dish best served blue - KVIA

 Abrams lost the Georgia governor’s race by 55,000 votes in an election marred by allegations of voter suppression.
 Instead of fading into the background, she climbed into the trenches.
 She formed an organization to register and empower voters, wrote a book about voter suppression and co-produced an Amazon Prime documentary, “All In: the Fight for Democracy.”

 Her relentless efforts paid off.
-No Democratic presidential nominee had won in Georgia since Bill Clinton in 1992, although Barack Obama and Hillary Clinton came fairly close.
+No Democratic presidential candidate has won in Georgia since Bill Clinton in 1992, although Barack Obama and Hillary Clinton came fairly close.
 But Biden got more than 2.4 million votes in Georgia, smashing Hillary Clinton’s total by more than half a million, and led President Trump by more than 7,000 votes as counting continued Saturday.

 “Stacey has tirelessly worked to get Joe Biden and the Democratic National Convention to pay attention to Georgia, spending years organizing and strategizing to make sure Georgians have their voices heard at the polls,” said Nsé Ufot, CEO of the New Georgia Project, an effort launched by Abrams in 2013 to grow the electorate.
 “We wouldn’t be in the position we are in today without her leadership.”